Genealogical DNA test: Y-chromosome (Y-DNA) testing

-STR markers
+Y-STR markers

 Most common is STRs (short tandem repeat).
 A certain section of DNA is examined for a pattern that repeats (e.g. ATCG).
 The number of times it repeats is the value of the marker.
 Typical tests test between 12 and 111 STR markers.
 STRs mutate fairly frequently.
 The results of two individuals are then compared to see if there is a match.
 DNA companies will usually provide an estimate of how closely related two people are, in terms of generations or years, based on the difference between their results.
+Because STR values mutate frequently and are not permanent, false matches between two men can occur when they have the same STR values by chance.
+A true genetic relationship can only be determined using Y-DNA SNP mutations, but sequencing these was historically more time-consuming and expensive.

 SNP markers and Haplogroups

 A person's haplogroup can often be inferred from their STR results, but can be proven only with a Y-chromosome SNP test (Y-SNP test).

 A single-nucleotide polymorphism (SNP) is a change to a single nucleotide in a DNA sequence.
 Typical Y-DNA SNP tests test about 20,000 to 35,000 SNPs.
 Getting a SNP test allows a much higher resolution than STRs.
 It can be used to provide additional information about the relationship between two individuals and to confirm haplogroups.
+Unique permanent SNP mutations occur in every male line every 83 years on average, providing excellent time resolution.

 All human men descend in the paternal line from a single man dubbed Y-chromosomal Adam, who lived probably between 200,000 and 300,000 years ago.
 A 'family tree' can be drawn showing how men today descend from him.
 Different branches of this tree are different haplogroups.
 Most haplogroups can be further subdivided multiple times into sub-clades.
 Some known sub-clades were founded in the last 1000 years, meaning their timeframe approaches the genealogical era (c.1500 onwards).

 New sub-clades of haplogroups may be discovered when an individual tests, especially if they are non-European.
 Most significant of these new discoveries was in 2013 when the haplogroup A00 was discovered, which required theories about Y-chromosomal Adam to be significantly revised.
 The haplogroup was discovered when an African-American man tested STRs at FamilyTreeDNA and his results were found to be unusual.
 SNP testing confirmed that he does not descend patrilineally from the "old" Y-chromosomal Adam and so a much older man became Y-Chromosomal Adam.